 WHY MAKE BRENNTAG NORTH AMERICA YOUR FUMED SILICA DISTRIBUTOR?

-As a leading fumed silica distributor in the United States and North America, Brenntag can provide the right product at a competitive price for your company.
+As a leading fumed silica distributor in Canada, Brenntag can provide the right product at a competitive price for your company.

 We give our customers access to numerous value-added services such as product storage, packaging and repackaging, formulation assistance, technical support and just-in-time delivery.
 And with more than 190 locations across the continent, you can count on us for localized, focused service that will help you meet your unique chemical manufacturing and logistical challenges.